-(3) Includes above and below market rent amortization, straight-line rents, and debt and derivative mark-to-market amortization.
+(2) Includes above and below market rent amortization, straight-line rents, and debt and derivative mark-to-market amortization.

-(4) Represents 'General & administrative, net' before gains or losses on deferred compensation plan, as reported on supplemental pages 5 and 7 and calculated on a pro rata basis.
+(3) Represents 'General & administrative, net' before gains or losses on deferred compensation plan, as reported on supplemental pages 5 and 7 and calculated on a pro rata basis.

-(5) Excludes debt and derivative mark-to-market amortization; included in Certain non-cash items.
+(4) Net of interest income; excludes debt and derivative mark-to-market amortization, which is included in Certain non-cash items.

-Nareit FFO - '22 Actual to '23 Guidance Reconciliation
+Nareit FFO - '23 Actual to '24 Guidance Reconciliation